Toxe/catch2-examples/README.md

 ## CTest

-You can either run each test file individually (see above) or run them with CTest.
+Either run each test file individually (see above) or with CTest.

 ```
 $ cd build